Top 16 Easy-to-read Spanish Books for Spanish Learners

 Azul is considered one of the greatest works by this author.
 It was part of the “Modernismo” (modernism) literary movement that followed.

-It’s not too long and the simple language/words makes it easy to follow.
-Furthermore, the poems rhyme, which make them fun to read.
+It's not too long and the simple language and words make it easy to follow.
+Furthermore, the poems rhyme, which makes them fun to read.

 12. El Túnel (The Tunnel) by Ernesto Sabato